 Expanding Your Impact:

-A panel of distinguished physician leaders will wrap up the program with a discussion of their personal experiences and lessons learned.
+The afternoon section of this session will include a panel of distinguished physician leaders, who will wrap up the program with a discussion of their personal experiences and lessons learned.
 Panelists and participants will then engage in a conversation about leadership, followed by the awarding of certificates for course completion.
-The session will be moderated by Hilary Worthen, M.D., and Jeffrey Oxendine, MPH, MBA.
+The session will be moderated by Hilary Worthen, MD.

 By the end of the course, you will improve your ability to: